How do you respond when your husband yells at you?

 4) Ingore him and pretend he not there or speaking in some foreign language.

-How to respond when a husband yells is a challenge that will change your marriage.
-How to respond?
+My Answer on How to respond when a husband yells at you?
 Don’t.
 Just stare at him.
 Do nothing.
 Pretend he just barfed all over whatever he is standing in front of.
 Stare at him.
 Say nothing.
 Then walk away.
-It’s your silence that will leave him to see he wasn’t being very kind.
+It’s your silence that will leave him empty and without someone to argue with to realize he wasn’t being very kind.

-Today I was yelled at the moment the husband walked in the door.
+Today my husband yelled at me the moment he walked in the door.
 No hug.
 No hello.
-It was simply, “Why didn’t I just see you at the appointment?”
+It was simply, “Why didn’t I just see you at the appointment??!!”

-I stood confused starring at him, trying to understand his motivation while also trying not to expose my mental rolodex, (dead from 10 hours of grueling work with no break) searching for the answer to his question.
+I stood confused starring at him, trying to understand his motivation while also trying not to expose my mental rolodex, (dead from 10 hours of grueling work at my day job with no break) searching for the answer to his question.